Princess Elisabeth of Hesse and by Rhine: Religious life

 Deeply affected by the Grand Duke's death, Grand Duchess Elizabeth Feodorovna retired from the royal family and founded the Russian Orthodox convent of Martha and Mary, where she dedicated herself to the care of Moscow's poor and suffering.
 Part of the obligations of the sisters of the Martha and Mary convent was to make an annual pilgrimage to the sepulchral church in memory of the Grand Duke on the day of his repose, 4 February.

 Elisabeth wore mourning clothes and became a vegetarian.
 In 1909, she sold off her magnificent collection of jewels and other luxurious possessions; even her wedding ring was not spared.
 With the proceeds, she opened the Convent of Saints Martha and Mary and became its abbess.
 She soon opened a hospital, chapel, pharmacy and orphanage on its grounds.

 Elisabeth and her fellow nuns worked tirelessly among the poor and the sick of Moscow.
 She often visited Moscow's worst slums and did all she could to help alleviate the suffering of the poor.
 For many years, her institution helped the poor and the orphans in Moscow by fostering the prayer and charity of devout women.

 On October 17, 1910, Grand Duchess Elizabeth took leave of her sisters and boarded her train en route for Germany.
-She arrived at Wolfsgarten for a cheerful reunion with the rest of surviving family.
-Her ill health was aggravated by the high anxiety her sister, Alexandra, felt for her son.
-From the first signs of hemophilia six weeks after his birth.
+She arrived at Wolfsgarten for a cheerful reunion with the rest of the surviving family.
+Her ill health was aggravated by the high anxiety her sister, Alexandra, felt for her son from the first signs of hemophilia six weeks after his birth.
 From Moscow, Elizabeth had observed this mounting dependence with dismay.
 She knew all about Rasputin's true nature, and she had none of her sister's naive credulity.
 Soon after his acceptance by the imperial couple, rumours began to spread in St. Petersburg society that Rasputin had been a member of the Khlisti.
 Elizabeth warned Alexandra several times that the "holy man" was a fraud and a lecherous drunkard, but Alexandra would flatly refuse to believe her.
 In 1915, the All-Russian Zemstvo Union was organised under Elisabeth's auspices to provide support for sick and injured soldiers during the First World War.